 The faster the connection, the more options that become available.
 More and more people are working from home, for instance.
 With a faster connection, you can stay connected with others, even through video conferencing.
 That’s just not something a slow Internet connection can handle with ease – at least not if you hope to do anything else at the same time.

 Portland Gigabit and more

-Both business and residential customers can benefit from faster Internet speeds.
+Our customers can benefit from faster Internet speeds.
 If you are interested in Portland Gigabit service, contact Stephouse today to see if you are within the coverage area.
 If not, don’t worry.
 Although Gigabit Internet is certainly attractive, we have several other plans that might fit you even better.

 Gigabit Internet is the way of the future (at least until something even more incredible comes along), and it is available now.
 You just need to know where to look.